Lead Singer - Iron Maiden

-The face of Heavy Metal for many, Bruce Dickinson has reached epic heights in worldwide commercial success through his contributions to Iron Maiden as their lead vocalist.
-Upon joining Iron Maiden, the band saw their first UK Number One with the album, “The Number of the Beast” in 1982.
-Through the 80s, Dickinson led Iron Maiden to become one of the World’s most famous bands and holds the record for the highest ever attendance at the Castle Donington Monsters of Rock festival, with a live audience of over 110,000 people.
+Upon Bruce joining Iron Maiden, the band saw their first UK Number One with the album, 'The Number of the Beast' in 1982.
+Through the 1980s, Bruce led Iron Maiden to become one of the world's most famous bands, and the band holds the record for the highest ever attendance at the Castle Donington Monsters of Rock festival, with a live audience of over 110,000 people.